 Tom Miller, the Iowa Attorney General, noted that home and business repair con-artists often move in after a disaster because the conditions give them an edge.

 “Hundreds of people are eager to get clean-up or repairs done, and there may be a shortage of local contractors to do all of the work,” Miller said.
 “There may be money around because of disaster or insurance payments, and people may be in a rush to get back to normal.”

-Even if you don’t live or have a business in the devastated areas, scam artists are still out to fleece you by appealing to your good natural and generosity.
+Even if you don’t live or have a business in the devastated areas, scam artists may still attempt to appeal to your generosity.

-Via the Internet, e-mail and phone calls, scam artists are soliciting your money to help the poor victims of the country’s floods, tornadoes and wildfires.
-As in the past with 9/11, Hurricane Katrina, the Minnesota bridge collapse, the Virginia Tech shootings, and the earthquake in China, these scammers contact potential victims and ask for donations to phony charitable organizations.
+Via the Internet, e-mail and phone calls, scam artists are soliciting your money to help the victims of the country’s floods, tornadoes, and wildfires.
+As in the past, these scammers contact potential victims and ask for donations to phony charitable organizations.

 The FBI advises the following:

 Be skeptical of individuals representing themselves as officials soliciting via e-mail for donations.